jg-digital-media/learning_companion_app/readme.md

 <!-- `COMPLETED: 00-00-0000` - -->
 + `TODO:` - Reset progress tracking on button click
 + `TODO:` - Quiz/Triva Flashcards. - flip cards to see answer.  - Try for flip animations.
-+ `TODO:` - Estimate the size in bytes/megabytes if appropriate it'll take to stOre progress tracking in `.localStorage`.
++ `TODO:` - When ready, get an estimate the size in bytes/megabytes if appropriate it'll take to store progress tracking in `.localStorage`.

 [Back to Top](#learning-companion-app)